TBendong/TBendong.github.io/_pages/about.md

 news: true # includes a list of news items
 ---

-I received my Ph.D. degree in Electrical Engineering from the University of Connecticut, working with Prof. [Junbo Zhao](https://engineering.dartmouth.edu/community/faculty/junbo-zhao).
+Currently, I am a postdoctoral research fellow at the University of Connecticut and a visiting scientist at Massachusetts Institute of Technology, working with advided by Dr. [Junbo Zhao](https://engineering.dartmouth.edu/community/faculty/junbo-zhao) and Dr. [Deepjyoti Deka](https://energy.mit.edu/profile/deepjyoti-deka/).
+I received my Ph.D. degree in Electrical Engineering from the University of Connecticut, advised by Dr. [Junbo Zhao](https://engineering.dartmouth.edu/community/faculty/junbo-zhao).
 Before my Ph.D. studies at UConn, I received my M.S. degree in Electrical Engineering from Wuhan University in 2020 and my B.Eng. degree in Electrical Engineering from Wuhan University in 2017.

+My research interests lie in dynamic modeling/monitoring, stability assessment, and control for inverter-integrated power systems, with a focus on dynamic load/inverter-based resource modeling, inertia estimation, static/dynamic risk assessment, uncertainty quantification and management, and machine learning applications.
+In the past five years, I have published over 30 research papers at prestigious journals and conferences, such as TPWRS.

+<strong>I am open to research discussions and collaborations.
+Feel free to reach out to me via email!</strong>

 <html>
 <head>